Meenakshi Tirukalyanam: Legend

 The Aḻagar festival is associated with the Vaishnava Kallaḻagar temple.
 Once, the sage Manduka was taking a bath in the holy waters of the Agaya Gangai in Aḻagar hills.
 At that time, the short tempered sage, Durvasa, came by that way.
 Manduka missed his arrival, which Durvasa took as an insult and cursed Manduka to become a frog and live in the river Vaigai.
 On Manduka's beeseaching, Durvasa told him to go to Vaigai and pray to the Aḻagar form of Vishnu to be released from the curse.
 Aḻagar was pleased by the prayers of Manduka, and went to the Vaigai river to lift the curse of Manduka.
 As per Manduka's wish, he showed him all his ten avatars and blessed him.

 The wedding of Meenakshi with Sundareshvara was to happen in Madurai.
 Aḻagar, the brother of Meenakshi, was invited.
 He started on a 20 km journey from his abode at Aḻagar Hills towards Madurai.
 Aḻagar decided to travel disguised as a robber to protect himself and his belongings.
 At times, he had to hide to avoid getting arrested by soldiers.
 This, and the dense forest of Aḻagar Hills, delayed his journey further.
-This delay was purposely caused by Sundareshvara, and vishnu himself took the form of Aḻagar and performed the kanyadana (handing over a girl for marriage) of Meenakshi.
+This delay was purposely caused by Sundareshvara, and he himself took the form of Aḻagar and performed the kanyadana (handing over a girl for marriage) of Meenakshi.
 This was enacted by Sundareshvara to prove that Vishnu and Shiva are one and the same.
 Later, when Aḻagar was crossing the Vaigai river, he learned that his sister's wedding was over.
 This made him furious.
 To pacify him, Meenakshi and Sundareshvara came to the Vaigai river.
-Aḻagar chose to give all the gifts that he carried to Meenakshi and Sundareshvara in a mandapa in the middle of the Vaigai river, and returned to Aḻagar Hill without entering Madurai.
+Aḻagar chose to give all the gifts that he carried to Meenakshi and Sundareshvara in a mandapa in the middle of the Vaigai river, and returned to Aḻagar Hills without entering Madurai.